 As the Open Championship continued to flourish, the number of American’s that were wanting to play it in increased year on year.
 There were several team games set up prior to the Open over the coming years, but it wasn’t until 1927 when it took its more formal name of the Ryder Cup and was widely renowned as recognised tournament, albeit, playing for pride.

-Logistically and financially, the annual contest was scrapped and instead replaced in favour for the bi-annually event that we see today.
+Logistically and financially, the annual contest became less viable and was scrapped and replaced in favour for the bi-annual event that we see today.